luiseeisfeld/LuiseEisfeld.github.io/_pages/about.md

 Research interests: **Empirical Industrial Organization** &#124; **Economics of Digitization** &#124; **Competition Policy**

-In my research, I try to understand how digitization affects competition between firms, and ultimately market outcomes and welfare.
-My ongoing projects deal with market structure in software industries, and with the functioning of online marketplaces.
+I try to understand how digitization affects competition between firms, and ultimately market outcomes and welfare.
+In my ongoing research, I study market structure in software industries, and the functioning of online marketplaces.